 Day 10: Apr 16, 2018: Agra/Delhi (Drive) Delhi/Amritsar (Train)

-After a leisurely breakfast, we are driven to Delhi where are transferred to New Delhi railway station for our deluxe train to Amritsar.
-View scenic countryside of the fertile Punjab.
+After a leisurely breakfast, we are driven to Delhi.
+Here we are transferred to New Delhi railway station for our deluxe train to Amritsar.
+Enjoy the scenic countryside of the fertile Punjab region en route.
 Upon arrival in Amritsar, we are transferred to our hotel.